canjs/canjs/docs/can-canjs/can-core.md

 ## can-route and can-route-pushstate

 [can-route] connects a `DefineMap`'s properties to values in the url.
-Create a map type, connect it to the url, and begin routing like:
+Create a map type, [canjs/doc/can-route.map connect it to the url], and [can-route.ready begin routing] like:

 ```js
 var route = require("can-route");